 XML schema: JGA.analysis.xsd

 The dataset XML describes the data files, defined by the Data XML and Analysis XML, that make up the dataset and links the collection of data files to a specified Policy (Data Access Agreement).
-Submitters do not need to create data set when single policy is associated with all data files.
-Please consider the number of datasets that your submission consists of, for example, a case control study is likely to consist of at least two datasets.
+When a Study contains datasets with different policies, separate Datasets need to be created.

 In general, policy is determined by informed consent with participants.